Structure-preserving marker-particle discretizations of Coulomb collisions for particle-in-cell codes

 The Vlasov-Maxwell-Landau model is a reasonable kinetic description for many hot plasmas.
 In short, the system can be described with the dynamic equations

 that are supplemented with the constraining, static equations

-Often in kinetic simulations, the collision operator on the right is either neglected, on the basis of studying only short time scales, or approximated.
+Often in kinetic simulations, the collision operator is either neglected, on the basis of studying only short time scales, or approximated.
 Here, I will use the full form of it, though.